RohanNaga/Spectator-MCP/README.md

 ### Option 2: Claude Custom Connector

-For Claude Pro/Team/Enterprise users, simply add a custom connector:
+For Claude Website users, simply add a custom connector:

 1. Go to Settings → Connectors
 2. Click "Add custom connector"
 3. Enter:
    - **Name:** Spectator Voice Memory
    - **URL:** `https://spectatorcontext.com/mcp-server/mcp/YOUR_API_KEY`

+Replace YOUR_API_KEY in the url with the API key you received from spectatorcontext.com

 ### Option 3: Manual Configuration